Cadsters/acv-hass-component/README.md

 # Home Assistant acv-groep component
 Component for bin/waste collection  by acv-groep
+This works in Ede, Renkum, Renswoude, Veenendaal and Wageningen

 add the following to your sensor yaml and change the postcode and housenumber to whats applicable for yours
  ```yaml